Peter McMullen

 Peter McMullen (born 11 May 1942) is a British mathematician, a professor emeritus of mathematics at University College London.

 Education and career

-McMullen earned bachelor's and master's degrees from Trinity College, Cambridge, and studied at the University of Birmingham, where he received his doctorate in 1968. and taught at Western Washington University from 1968 to 1969.
+McMullen earned bachelor's and master's degrees from Trinity College, Cambridge, and studied at the University of Birmingham, where he received his doctorate in 1968.

+He taught at Western Washington University from 1968 to 1969.
 In 1978 he earned his Doctor of Science at University College London where he still works as a professor emeritus.
 In 2006 he was accepted as a corresponding member of the Austrian Academy of Sciences.

 Contributions

 McMullen is known for his work in polyhedral combinatorics and discrete geometry, and in particular for proving what was then called the upper bound conjecture and now is the upper bound theorem.
 This result states that cyclic polytopes have the maximum possible number of faces among all polytopes with a given dimension and number of vertices.
 McMullen also formulated the g-conjecture, later the g-theorem of Louis Billera, Carl W. Lee, and Richard P. Stanley, characterizing the f-vectors of simplicial spheres.

 The McMullen problem is an unsolved question in discrete geometry named after McMullen, concerning the number of points in general position for which a projective transformation into convex position can be guaranteed to exist.
 It was credited to a private communication from McMullen in a 1972 paper by David G. Larman.

 He is also known for his 1960s drawing, by hand, of a 2-dimensional representation of the Gosset polytope 421, the vertices of which form the vectors of the E8 root system.